A guide to the immigration implications of COVID-19 for UK employers

 1. Visa Processing Issues

-The issues relating to UK visa processing are complex and rapidly changing, particularly as some VACs and in-country processing centres are still currently closed.
-Please contact us for advice on whether to submit or defer making an application on a case-by-case basis, particularly for applicants in the UK or who have departed the UK to make a further application from abroad while seeking to preserve the continuity of their leave for ILR purposes.
+The issues relating to UK visa processing are complex and rapidly changing.
+Please contact us for advice on whether to submit or defer making an application on a case-by-case basis, particularly for applicants in the UK or who have departed the UK to make a further application from abroad while seeking to preserve the continuity of their leave for indefinite leave to remain (ILR) purposes.

 The Home Office is aware that some applicants may wish to withdraw an outstanding application due to circumstances connected to the pandemic.
 Its refund policies for withdrawing applications and requesting refunds have been updated accordingly.